• Skip to primary navigation

 Day 5: Kom Ombo

-In the morning we will inspect the Roman double temple dedicated to Sobek, the crocodile god, and to Haroeris, a form of the sun god.
-This temple is most picturesquely sited on the riverbank, a short walk from our dock.
 We will reach Aswan in the afternoon and dock for a couple of days.
 This is an enchanting town with its near-perfect dry climate and amazing texture of light.
 You may wish to stroll through the bazaar where Nubian spices, handicrafts, and charms are for sale and where gallabiya outfits are custom-made overnight.

 Day 6: Aswan

-Today we will board a traditional boat called a felucca, then tack across the river under a billowing white sail.
-Upon reaching the West Bank, we will climb aboard camels (or walk) to see the abandoned 6th Century Coptic monastery of Saint Simeon.
+In the afternoon, we will board a traditional boat called a felucca, then tack across the river under a billowing white sail.
+Upon reaching the West Bank, we will climb aboard camels (or walk) to the abandoned 6th Century Coptic monastery of Saint Simeon.
 It is set on a hillside overlooking the golden desert.
-We will also stroll through the fine Aswan Botanic Garden on Kitchener Island, then next visit the new Nubian Museum.
-Around sunset, we will take a small boat across the reservoir created by the Old Aswan Dam to the temple island of Philae.
-Here we will watch the ancient history of the region come alive in a Sound & Light Show.
-After the show, we will return to the ss Karim for another night docked at Aswan.

-Day 7: Abu Simbel Optional Excursion
+Day 7: Abu Simbel Optional Excursion, then sailing the Nile

-This morning is free to join our optional excursion to visit Abu Simbel, or to explore Aswan’s bazaar on your own.
+This morning is free to join our optional excursion to Abu Simbel, or to explore Aswan’s bazaar on your own.
 The excursion includes a 30-minute flight, then a guided tour to view the rock tombs.
 These tombs were raised from the riverbank so they would not be inundated as Lake Nasser filled up behind the High Dam.
 They certainly rank among the most stupendous monuments of ancient Egypt and mark the southern extent of the kingdom of Pharaoh Rameses II.

 After returning from Abu Simbel, those on the excursion will visit the Aswan High Dam, which was so controversial when it was built.
 The dam supplies a large part of Egypt’s power.
-We will also see the unfinished obelisk, whose workers carved out a huge slab of rock, but stopped suddenly, leaving it jutting out from the quarry.

 Day 8: Life along the Riverbank